vmware-tanzu-labs/educates-training-platform/docs/getting-started/local-environment.md

 When you run the `create-cluster.sh` script to create the local Kubernetes cluster, it will also install an image registry.
 This is used for storing workshop content files and custom workshop base images.

 The `Makefile` supplied with the new workshop provides targets for `make` to build and publish both workshop content files and a custom workshop base image.
 If you want to use the registry to store other images, you should tag your images with the registry host/port of `localhost:5001`, then push the image to the registry.
-If you want to pull images from the registry in deployments created in the Kubernetes cluster, you should use the registry host/port of `registry.eduk8s.svc.cluster.local:5001` in the deployment resources created inside of the Kubernetes cluster.
+If you want to pull images from the registry in deployments created in the Kubernetes cluster, you should use the registry host/port of `registry.default.svc.cluster.local:5001` in the deployment resources created inside of the Kubernetes cluster.

-So that the same host name is used on the local machine as in the cluster, you could if you want create an entry in the `/etc/hosts` file of you local machine for `registry.eduk8s.svc.cluster.local` which maps to `127.0.0.1`.
+So that the same host name is used on the local machine as in the cluster, you could if you want create an entry in the `/etc/hosts` file of you local machine for `registry.default.svc.cluster.local` which maps to `127.0.0.1`.

 If you wish to delete and reinstall the registry after the cluster has been created, you can run: